 Strathclyde Concessionary Travel Scheme comprises the 12 councils within the West of Scotland and oversees the operation of the concessionary fares scheme for public transport within the area.
-The costs of the Scheme are met by the 12 councils and by the Scotlish Government via grant funding.
+The costs of the Scheme are met by the 12 councils and by the Scottish Government via grant funding.
 Strathclyde Partnership for Transport administers the Scheme on behalf of the Board.

-The latest set of unaudited accounts is for the year to 31 March 2019.
-When available, copies of the audited accounts may be obtained from the Treasurer to Strathclyde Partnership for Transport, 131 St. Vincent Street, Glasgow G2 5JF.
+The latest set of audited accounts is for the year to 31 March 2019.
+Copies of the audited accounts may be obtained from the Treasurer to Strathclyde Partnership for Transport, 131 St. Vincent Street, Glasgow G2 5JF.